syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ![Month view Customization in .NET MAUI Calendar.](images/customization/maui-month-view-customization.png)

-*    **Special day predicate** - You can add special dates to the `Calendar` by using the [SpecialDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDates) property and you can also customize the special dates text style and background of the `Calendar` by using the [SpecialDatesTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesTextStyle) and [SpecialDatesBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesBackground) properties of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html).
+*    **Special day predicate** - You can add special dates to the `Calendar` by using the [SpecialDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDates) property, and you can also customize the special dates text style and background of the `Calendar` by using the [SpecialDatesTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesTextStyle) and [SpecialDatesBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesBackground) properties of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html).

-Special day Predicate decides whether the month cell date is a special date or not in the calendar.
-It supports icon shapes in month view to display such as dots, hearts, diamonds, stars, and bells if special dates are specified.
+The special day Predicate decides whether the month cell date is a special date or not in the calendar.
+If special dates are specified, it supports the icon shapes in the month views display, such as dots, hearts, diamonds, stars, and bells.
 The icon colors are also customizable.
-We can improve the special dates support with this special day predicate by displaying icons.
+By displaying icons, we can improve the special dates support with this special day predicate.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}